2i2c-org/docs/about/pricing/comparison.md

 We believe that the research and education community is best-served by open, community-driven infrastructure and services.
 However, there are many things to consider when choosing services to support and use.
-This section describes a few major categories to think about - we'll discuss each in the sections below as well.
+This section describes a few major categories to think about as well as the major kinds of services available to you - we'll discuss each in the sections below as well.
-This page is a guide to 2i2c's services, pricing, and principles, and how this compares with similar kinds of offerings.
 They are roughly ordered from "most similar" to "least similar" to 2i2c.

 For some excellent comprehensive guides, we also recommend reading these two resources: